 Although compliance with Policy 1604 Data Classification Policy and this procedure will minimize incidents, it is possible that Data Users may occasionally and unintentionally access Yale Data in a classification level above their usual security level.
 In such instances, Data Users should contact their supervisor to confirm whether there is a business justification for accessing the higher classification of data.
 If the Data User does not require access to this classification of data, the Data User is responsible for contacting the ITS Help Desk to ensure proper removal and incident tracking.
 If the Data User does require access to this classification of data, the Data User should contact the ITS Help Desk at firstname.lastname@example.org or 203-432-9000 to configure his/her devices for the appropriate level of data security.

 In general, all Yale Data Users must comply with the standards set forth in Policy 1604 Data Classification Policy and this procedure.
-If a Data User believes he/she has a valid business justification for an exception to the standards, the Data User should submit a Policy Exception Request to the Information Security Office.
+If a Data User believes he/she has a valid business justification for an exception to the standards, the Data User should submit an Exception Request to the Information Security Office.
 Data Users may not deviate from the standards unless and until the Information Security Office approves the exception request.